sunsided/c64-debugger/MTEngine/Assets/README.txt

 If you like this tool and you feel that you would like to share with me some beers, then you can use this link: http://tinyurl.com/C64Debugger-PayPal

+Or send me some Bitcoins using this address: 1G3ZRT7j27QycHnkoo176t9j5a2J49fsXc

+Donations will help me in development, thanks!

 * Facebook page